jwelton/BreweryDB/README.md

 $ brew update
 $ brew install carthage
 ```
-To integrate Alamofire into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate BreweryDB into your Xcode project using Carthage, specify it in your Cartfile:
 ```
-github "jwelton/BreweryDB" ~> 1.0
+github "jwelton/BreweryDB"
 ```
 Run carthage update to build the framework and drag the built BreweryDB.framework into your Xcode project. (you also need to add a custom run script too, please see the Carthage instructions for details on this)